 If you’re a regular reader of the blog, then you probably know of my love for train journeys.
-They’re my favourite means of long distance travel.
+They’re my favorite means of long-distance travel.
 I probably have to stop saying that but they really are.
-So when I heard that the TranzAlpine Scenic journey from Christchurch to Greymouth is considered as one of the most beautiful train journeys in the world, it was obvious that this was something we could not miss.
+So when I heard that the TranzAlpine Scenic journey from Christchurch to Greymouth is considered as one of the most beautiful train journeys in the world on board the TranzAlpine train, it was obvious that this was something we could not miss.
 It was also the best mode of transport to make our way from Christchurch to Fox Glacier Village with the final leg of the journey from Greymouth via a very comfortable InterCity bus.

 The first part of the journey took us through the lush farmland of the Canterbury plains.
 Perfect for honing our ‘NZ Sheep photography’ skills!
 We stepped out at the quick stop at Station 73 in Springfield to take a few photos with the backdrop of the icy peaks of the Southern Alps.
 At this point in time, I pretty much wanted to lie in the grass as if I were in a movie.